GudokVlad-Pilot/PlantPhotoApp/README.md

 ## Setting the environment

-1. Clone the repository
+1. Clone the repository.

    ```bash
    https://github.com/GudokVlad-Pilot/PlantPhotoApp.git
    ```

-2. Check that you have the latest Node.js version
+2. Check that you have the latest Node.js version.

    ```bash
    node -v
    ```

-3. If you do not have Node.js installed, you can download it from here: [Node.js website](https://nodejs.org/en)
+3. If you do not have Node.js installed, you can download it from here: [Node.js website](https://nodejs.org/en).

 4. [Expo Go](https://expo.dev/go) is recommended to be installed on your mobile device to see the app.